Claudius: Views of the new regime

-Agrippina had sent away Narcissus shortly before Claudius's death, and now murdered the freedman.
+Agrippina had sent Narcissus away shortly before Claudius's death, and now had the freedman murdered.

 The last act of this secretary of letters was to burn all of Claudius's correspondence – most likely so it could not be used against him and others in an already hostile new regime.
 Thus Claudius's private words about his own policies and motives were lost to history.
-Just as Claudius had criticized his predecessors in official edicts (see below), Nero often criticized the deceased Emperor and many Claudian laws and edicts were disregarded under the reasoning that he was too stupid and senile to have meant them.
+Just as Claudius had criticized his predecessors in official edicts, Nero often criticized the deceased Emperor, and many Claudian laws and edicts were disregarded under the reasoning that he was too stupid and senile to have meant them.

 Seneca's Apocolocyntosis mocks the deification of Claudius and reinforces the view of Claudius as an unpleasant fool; this remained the official view for the duration of Nero's reign.
-Eventually Nero stopped referring to his deified adoptive father at all, and realigned with his birth family.
+Eventually Nero stopped referring to his deified adoptive father at all.
 Claudius's temple was left unfinished after only some of the foundation had been laid down.
 Eventually the site was overtaken by Nero's Golden House.

 Flavian and later perspectives

 The Flavians, who had risen to prominence under Claudius, took a different tack.
-They were in a position where they needed to shore up their legitimacy, but also justify the fall of the Julio-Claudians.
-They reached back to Claudius in contrast with Nero, to show that they were good associated with good.
-Commemorative coins were issued of Claudius and his son Britannicus, who had been a friend of the Emperor Titus (Titus was born in 39, Britannicus was born in 41).
+They needed to shore up their legitimacy, but also justify the fall of the Julio-Claudians.
+They reached back to Claudius in contrast with Nero, to show that they were associated with a good regime.
+Commemorative coins were issued of Claudius and his son Britannicus, who had been a friend of Emperor Titus (Titus was born in 39, Britannicus was born in 41).
 When Nero's Golden House was burned, the Temple of Claudius was finally completed on the Caelian Hill.

 However, as the Flavians became established, they needed to emphasize their own credentials more, and their references to Claudius ceased.
 Instead, he was lumped with the other emperors of the fallen dynasty.
-His state cult in Rome probably continued until the abolition of all such cults of dead Emperors by Maximinus Thrax in 237–238.
+His state-cult in Rome probably continued until the abolition of all cults of dead Emperors by Maximinus Thrax in 237–238.
 The Feriale Duranum, probably identical to the festival calendars of every regular army unit, assigns him a sacrifice of a steer on his birthday, the Kalends of August.
 And such commemoration (and consequent feasting) probably continued until the Christianization and disintegration of the army in the late 4th century.